-Pure-tone audiometry (PTA) is probably the most common procedure used in audiological clinics.
-Its purpose is to measure the threshold of audibility for pure tones presented to a listener over headphones.
-Threshold measurements, made for a standard agreed set of frequencies, are expressed in dB HL (Hearing Level, although sometimes: dB ISO) and plotted on a graph called a pure-tone audiogram.
-In the clinic, a calibrated audiometer is used to present the correct intensity for each tone such that 'normal hearing' (as described in 1964 by the ISO) registers as 0 dB HL.
-In this experiment you will take the roles of patient and audiologist in a pure-tone audiometric procedure using basic equipment.
+Pure-tone audiometry (PTA) is a standard procedure used in clinics to measure the threshold of audibility for pure tones presented to a listener over headphones.
+Threshold measurements, made for a standard agreed set of frequencies, are expressed in dB HL (sometimes: dB ISO) and plotted on a graph called a pure-tone audiogram.
+In a clinic a calibrated audiometer is used to present the correct intensity for each tone such that 'normal hearing' (as described in 1964 by the ISO) registers as 0 dB HL (audiometric zero).
+In this experiment you will take the roles of patient and technician in a pure-tone audiometric procedure using basic equipment.